peckham-daz/24-adv-creative-coding/2025_02/session-3/labs.md

 # Lab Tasks: DOM Manipulation

+## <a href="https://codepen.io/danhearn-the-looper/pen/QwWNgVO">Starter Code</a>

+Refer to documentation to help you complete these exercises https://www.w3schools.com/js/js_htmldom.asp

 ## Task 1: Change the Page Title
 - Select the `<h1>` element using JavaScript.
 - Add an event listener to the "Change Title" button.